NixOS/nix/doc/manual/src/expressions/expression-syntax.md

     sometimes be omitted, in which case `mkDerivation` will fill in a default builder (which does a `configure; make; make install`, in essence).
 Hello is sufficiently simple that the default builder would suffice, but in this case, we will show an actual builder for educational purposes.
-The value `./builder.sh` refers to the shell script shown in [???](#ex-hello-builder), discussed below.
+The value `./builder.sh` refers to the shell script shown in the [next section](build-script.md), discussed below.

 5. The builder has to know what the sources of the package are.
 Here, the attribute `src` is bound to the result of a call to the